End of Watch

 - Lighter and Softer: Than Ayers other work.
 Our main characters are good cops without any real flaws, in comparison to the Anti-Hero and Villain Protagonist cops that usually feature in his works.

 - Mockumentary: Much of the film is shot from Taylor's handheld camera as part of his class documentary project.

-- Mood Whiplash: After Zeke's funeral, the film flashes back to a humorous story that Zeke tells, which is funny as well as tragic given the information we know about his future.
+- Mood Whiplash: After Z's funeral, the film flashes back to a humorous story that Z tells, which is funny as well as tragic given the information we know about his future.

 - Mundane Utility: Taylor carries around a camera to film his police lifestyle.
 While raiding a house, he uses it to peek around corners.